great-jin/Property-Validation/README.md

 ### Exception log
 The validation provide the ability to print target value when validate failed.

-Also, for sensitive field that you can declare with annotation with `@Sensitive`.
+Also, for sensitive field that you can declare with annotation with `@Sensitive`, or you can choose with `@Encryption` for encrypt the value.

 Notice: This is function by `Jackson`, compare to simply print message this may cost some efficiency.